 4. Red wine

-This deep, dark-colored wine is made from black grapes and usually tastes light to dark and bone-dry to sweet.
+This deep, dark-coloured wine is made from black grapes and usually tastes light to dark and bone-dry to sweet.
 Most red wines, which can be classified from light-bodied, medium-bodied, to full-bodied, pair up excellently with food.
 On our roster of must-try for red wines are Pinot Noir, Gamay Noir, Merlot, Cabernet Franc, Malbec, Cabernet Sauvignon.
 Louis Martini from Napa Valley is our favorite.

 5. Dessert wine